A Latency-Constrained, Gated Recurrent Unit (GRU) Implementation in the Versal AI Engine: Recurrent Neural Networks - Gated Recurrent Unit

+where \( \sigma(\cdot) \) denotes the sigmoid activation, \( \tanh(\cdot) \) the hyperbolic tangent, and \( \odot \) the element-wise (Hadamard) product.
 Because each timestep depends on the previous hidden state, GRUs remain inherently sequential in computation, limiting parallelization.
-Moreover, within a single timestep, dependencies among the gates impose additional sequential constraints that can reduce computational efficiency on hardware.
-Typical latencies for a forward pass on GPUs are in the order of milliseconds\cite{lstm_lat_gpu}.
+Moreover, within a single timestep, dependencies among the gates impose additional sequential constraints.
+Typical latencies for a forward pass on GPUs are in the order of milliseconds \cite{lstm_lat_gpu}.